gdprsdk/android-gdpr-library/README.md

   Author: gdprsdk
   -->
 # android-gdpr-demo
-Android Demo App showing how easy to use a GDPR SDK to detect if in EU and collect consent from user.
+Android GDPR consent collection UI.
+Shows how shocklingly easy it is to detect if user is EU and subsequently present the CMP (Consent Management Platform).
+Writes the consent string in IAB format to shared preferences as specified by the IAB group.

 Watch the video to see how the Demo works: